 Total: 258 grams

-*This yields an extra 60 grams so that you don’t have to scrape out your jar for every last bit and have some extra sourdough starter to keep your starter alive.
+NOTE: This yields an extra 60 grams so that you a) don’t have to scrape out your jar for every last bit and b) have some extra sourdough starter to keep your starter alive.

-Autolyse is a technique that allows the flour to hydrate fully, and the gluten network to develop before adding the sourdough starter and salt.
-This technique can enhance the dough’s texture, flavour, and fermentation.
-While you can make this dough without an autolyse, I find it helps decrease the mixing time resulting in a more extensible dough that is easier to shape and handle.
-If you are experimenting with different flour ratios you might consider shortening or lengthening your autolyse depending on what you choose.
+Autolysing allows the flour to hydrate fully and the gluten network to develop before sourdough starter and salt are incorporated into a dough.
+This technique can enhance the dough’s texture, flavour and fermentation.
+While you can make this dough without an autolyse, I find it helps decrease the mixing time, resulting in a more extensible dough that is easier to shape and handle.
+If you are experimenting with different flour ratios you might consider shortening or lengthening your autolyse depending on the grains you choose.

-Mix the flour with water 1 until fully combined.
-Cover and let rest for 30-90 minutes while you wait for the levain to finish rising.
+Mix the flour and water 1 until fully combined.
+Cover and let rest for 30 to 90 minutes while you wait for the levain to finish rising.

 Weight | Ingredient | |